luojiahai/my-cloud/ghost/README.md

 The web application will be containerised by Docker, be composed by `docker-compose` associating with other essential services (`mariadb`, `nginx-proxy`, `letsencrypt`) and be ready to serve on a cloud machine.

+## Pre-work

+1. Set Type A DNS pointing to your cloud machine public IP for your domain.

+2. Add inbound ports 80 (HTTP) and 443 (HTTPS) to the security group of your cloud machine.

 ## Install Docker Engine - Community (on Ubuntu)

 1. Update the `apt` package index: